DeclareDesign/DeclareDesign/cran-comments.md

 ## Submission

-Fixing a bug from December 9 email from CRAN.
-Thank you for reviewing!
+Fixing documentation issues and r-devel notes.
+Thank you for your review!

 ## Test environments
 * local OS X install (release)